The 2025-2026 application is now closed. The 2026-2027 competition will open in Spring 2025.

 • Specific Fulbright Programs support D&I objectives:

 • The Fulbright Scholar-in-Residence (S-I-R) Program enables U.S. colleges and universities to host scholars from abroad for a semester or an academic year.
-Scholars teach courses and guest lecture, engage with students and faculty across campus, and interact with the community outside campus, all with the objective of promoting internationalization.
+Scholars teach courses and guest lectures, engage with students and faculty across campus, and interact with the community outside campus, all with the objective of promoting internationalization.
 Diverse institutions including Minority-Serving Institutions (MSIs), community colleges, small liberal arts colleges, rural colleges and universities, and military academies are encouraged to apply to the Program, including those underserved in international exchange and/or those serving underrepresented audiences.
 In 2022, the Fulbright Program created a specialized group of Fulbright S-I-R alumni host mentors from underserved U.S. institutions to enhance outreach efforts and serve as resources to help orient and advise current S-I-R U.S. host campuses.

 • The Fulbright Outreach Lecturing Fund (OLF) enables U.S. colleges and universities to host Fulbright Visiting Scholars already on exchange in the United States for short-term (two-day to six-day) campus visits engaging with students, faculty, and staff in various ways to support campus internationalization.
 Priority institutions include MSIs, community colleges, small liberal arts colleges, women’s colleges, arts colleges, and geographically underrepresented institutions.
 OLF visits are designed to enable the host institutions to become more familiar with the Fulbright program and the ways that institutions can participate in it further.